 " If you can live it . you can create it' "

-We drew up some sketches.
-Showed Charlie, the head seamtress, and the office girls to see what they thought.
+Some sketches were drawn up and showed to Charlie, the head seamtress, and the office girls the drawings to see what they thought.
 They liked the designs.
 Everyone has a little "local " in them here in the islands.
 We passed the finshed art work to masterprinter Sanford (Ohana Fabrics) to do some t-shirt samples.
 Off we went.
 Liberty House (now Macys) loved the concept and went "handline and sinker" in retailing the brand.
-Not only did Liberty House run with HS but the small mom & pop fishing supplies stores like "Charlies" did too.
+Not only did Liberty House run with Hawaiian Style but the small mom & pop fishing supplies stores like "Charlies" did too.
 Marketing genius.
 Dale, created "a store with inside of a store" like a full on Fish Market with scales, tide calenders, thrownet and fishnet.
 Whatever, you name it.

-The Hawaiian Style t-shirt line helped compliment the aloha shirts of His Royal Highness - HRH, which evolved into Kahala.
-In fact we figured, 'what the heck' and created a new clothing line called Kahala Bay Club to have somewhere to go to hang out.
-The beach front KBC club rules were:
+The Hawaiian Style t-shirt line helped compliment the aloha shirts of His Royal Highness - HRH, which evolved into Kahala Sportswear / Tori Richards.
+In fact we figured, "'what the heck" and created a fictitious clothing line called Kahala Bay Club to have somewhere to go to hang out.
+If you are going to have a beach club, might as well be Kahala....... just off the left of the "right of way" at Hunakai Street.
+The beach front Kahala Bay Club rules were simple:

-" No dues, membership is free and everyone gets in "
+" No dues - membership is free & everyone gets in the club "